David Eliot is an academic, author, and researcher

 Google and Microsoft are creating a monopoly on coding in plain language

-Written and published before the launch of Chat-GPT, David Murakami Wood and I explore potential effects of generative AI on the coding industry
+Written and published before the launch of Chat-GPT, David Eliot and David Murakami Wood explore potential effects of generative AI on the coding industry